-149. JUUL managed to operate a billion-dollar company with global ambitions, yet JUUL chose not to take the simple steps necessary to prevent purchases by youth.
+153. JUUL, under the active direction and participation of the Management Defendants, managed to operate a billion-dollar company with global ambitions, yet chose not to take the simple steps necessary to prevent purchases by youth.
 Instead, JUUL concerned itself with the ease of online purchases and left it to parents to discover that their child was a JUUL customer.